-In addition, the risk environment has grown on the background of the present assessment regarding the possible implications of the crisis on the domestic and global economy (see in the Report for the second quarter of 2020 "Risk factors Table").
+In addition, the risk environment has grown on the background of the present assessment regarding the possible implications of the crisis on the domestic and global economy.
+Likewise, evaluation of the reputation risk has been raised from "Low-Medium" to "Medium", on the background of the high public sensitivity (see in the Report for the third quarter of 2020 "Risk factors Table").